COURTNEY SNYDER MD - HOLISTIC PSYCHIATRIST

 • There are foods that are especially high in histamine.
 Some people with mast cell activation will feel better removing these or taking a DAO/Diamine Oxidase supplement to breakdown histamine in the GI tract prior to a high histamine meal.

-• Products of fermentation are high in histamine - ie. wine and other forms of alcohol, vinegar (in a lot of sauce type products, ie. ketchup, mustard, mayo, etc. soy sauce, yogurt, kefir, kombucha)
+• Products of fermentation are high in histamine - ie. wine and other forms of alcohol, vinegar (in a lot of sauce type products, ie. ketchup, mustard, mayo, soy sauce, yogurt, kefir, kombucha)

-• leftovers, especially left over animal protein - beef, chicken, pork, fish, etc,
+• Leftovers, especially left over animal protein - beef, chicken, pork, fish, etc,

-• beef (because it goes through an aging process) is higher in histamine than chicken
+• Beef (because it goes through an aging process) is higher in histamine than chicken

 • See histamine ratings for specific foods